 - 4. INCOME TAX DESIGNATION AND INDEMNIFICATION: SCHOOL DISTRICT shall not withhold from sums payable to SERVICE PROVIDER under this Agreement any amounts for Federal, State, or local taxes including Federal or State income taxes, employment taxes (including Social Security and Medicare taxes), and unemployment taxes.
 SERVICE PROVIDER agrees that any tax obligation of SERVICE PROVIDER arising from the payments made under this Agreement will be SERVICE PROVIDER'S sole responsibility.
 SERVICE PROVIDER will indemnify School District for any tax liability, interest, and/or penalties imposed upon School District by any taxing authority based upon School District's failure to withhold any amount from the payments for tax purposes. - 5.
 LICENSE AND AUTHORIZATION: SERVICE PROVIDER warrants that she is and, as a condition of continued engagement, will remain, duly licensed and authorized to perform the services as described herein.
 Where applicable, SERVICE PROVIDER agrees to submit to School District proof or certification and/or professional licensing to provide services to Medicaid eligible school aged students, 5-21 years old, classified with a disability or suspected of having a disability for Medicaid reimbursement purposes.
-SERVICE PROVIDER further agrees to complete and submit, upon the request of School District, all forms to document the evaluation and services provided to Medicaid eligible school aged students, 5-21 years old, classified with a disability or suspected of having a disability for Medicaid numbers and services provided to Medicaid eligible school aged students, 5-21 years old, classified with a disability or suspected of having a disability for Medicaid numbers and services provided to Medicaid eligible school aged students, 5-21 years old, classified with a disability or suspected of having a disability for Medicaid numbers and services provided to Medicaid eligible school aged students, 5-21 years old, classified with a disability or suspected of having a disability for Medicaid reimbursement purposes. - 6.
+SERVICE PROVIDER further agrees to complete and submit, upon the request of School District, all forms to document the evaluation and services provided to Medicaid eligible school aged students, 5-21 years old, classified with a disability or suspected of having a disability for Medicaid reimbursement purposes. - 6.
 SAVE LEGISLATION: SERVICE PROVIDER understands and agrees that she is responsible for complying with all applicable Federal, State, local statutes, rules, and ordinances including the New York State Safe Schools Against Violence in Education (SAVE) legislation.
 SERVICE PROVIDER shall adhere to all requirements and protocols as established by School District and the State Education Department of New York: to wit, but not limited to, fingerprinting.
 SERVICE PROVIDER must submit her social security number. - 7.
 INDEPENDENT CONTRACTOR: All employees of SERVICE PROVIDER shall be deemed employees of SERVICE PROVIDER for all purposes and SERVICE PROVIDER alone shall be responsible for their work, personal conduct, direction, and compensation.
 SERVICE PROVIDER acknowledges that she will not hold herself, her officers, employees and/or agents out as employees of School District.
 SERVICE PROVIDER is retained by School District only for the purposes and to the extent set forth in this Agreement, and her relationship to School District shall, during the periods of her services hereunder, be that of an independent contractor.
 SERVICE PROVIDER shall not be considered as having employee status and shall not be entitled to participate in any of School District's workers' compensation, retirement, fringe benefits, unemployment insurance, liability insurance, health and/or disability insurance, or other similar employee benefit programs.
 Similarly, SERVICE PROVIDER, her officers, her employees and/or agents shall not be considered as having employee status for the purposes of any other rights, privileges or benefits derived from employment by School District, SERVICE PROVIDER agrees that this Agreement does not confer benefits of any nature whatsoever upon her other than payment for services provided herein.
 SERVICE PROVIDER shall not assert any claim for additional benefits of any nature, including, but not limited to, unemployment compensation benefits, by reasons of the services to be performed pursuant to this Agreement.
 SERVICE PROVIDER shall not be entitled to assert any claim to entitlements pursuant to any collective bargaining agreement now or hereafter in effect between School District and its employees.